ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 It also offers range-based solutions, more fleshed out that utf8cpp's.
 These are created from a `boost::text::as_utfN(...)` function call, (where `N` is {8, 16, 32}) and produce iterator/range types for going from the input type (deduced from the pointer (treated as a null-terminated C-string) or from the range's value type) to the `N`-deduced output type.

 As usual, the criticism of "please do not assume unbounded writes are the only thing I am interested in or need" applies to boost.text's API here.
 Thankfully, it does something better than simdutf or utf8cpp: it gives back **both** the incremented `first` and the incremented `out` iterators.
-Meaning that if I passed 3 pointers in, I will get 2 updated pointers back, allowing me to know how much was written and how much was not written.
+Meaning that if I passed 3 pointers in, I will get 2 updated pointers back, allowing me to know how much was read and how much was written.
 There is an open question about whether or not one can safely subtract pointers that may have a difference larger than `PTRDIFF_MAX` without invoking undefined behavior, but I have resigned myself that it is more or less an impossible problem to solve in a C and C++ standards-compliant way for now (modulo relying on not-always-present `uintptr_t`).

 boost.text's unfortunate drawback is in its error handling scheme.
 You are only allowed to insert one (1) character — maybe — through its error handler abstraction, and **only** when using its iterator-based replacement facilities.
 During it's `transcode_to_utfN` functions, it actively refuses to do anything other than insert the canonical Unicode replacement character, which means you cannot get the fast iteration functions to stop on bad data.
 It will just plow right on through, stick the replacement character, and then smile a big smile at you while pretending everything is okay.
 This can have some pretty gnarly performance implications for folks who want to do things like, say, stop on an error or perform some other kind of error handling, forcing you to use the (less well-performing) iterator APIs.